mt-mods/playerfactions/README.md

 A simple mod which allows player created factions.
 Not very useful on its own, it becomes very powerful when combined with other mods.

 ## Usage
+We can choose a mode : single or multi factions.
+  By default the mod is single faction, if we want to change, all it takes is to add a line `mode_unique_faction = false` into the mod.conf file

+Below, parameters with [] are useful only with the multi-factions mode.

+There is an admin privs to enable every functions for every faction : playerfactions_admin

 These commands can be used by anyone: